sustrik/ribosome/README.md

 ![](layout.png)

-### Generating tabulators
+### Generating tabs

-Ribosome doesn't allow for tabulators in the input, however, when generating output it can replace all leading whitespace by tabulators.
+Ribosome doesn't allow for tabs in the input, however, when generating output it can, on demand, replace all leading whitespace by tabs.
 To switch this functionality on use 'tabsize' function:

 ```
 tabsize(4)